 When you think about skiing, what images come into your mind?
 All in one ski suits from the 80s?
 Baggy snowboard pants from the 90s?
 Crazy over-sized and mismatch coloured outfits from the 2000s?
-Or nothing at all because you've not been on a ski holiday before and that's why you're here, because you want some tips for your first ski holiday so stop your journey down memory lane, Frankie and GIVE ME THE TIPS AND ADVICE!!!
+Or nothing at all because you've not been on a ski holiday before and that's why you're here, because you want some tips for your first time skiing or snowboarding so stop your journey down memory lane, Frankie and GIVE ME THE TIPS AND ADVICE!!!

 Okay, I will.
 Oh, but before I do can I just point you towards this packing list which covers everything you will need to pack for your first snow sports trip, and you can also get some tips specifically for a ski or snowboard holiday with a toddler or young children here, plus a packing list for getting young children ready for the snow.

 Tips for your first time skiing or snowboarding

 Skiing is a brilliant sport loved by many and worshiped by several.
 Winter sports enthusiasts are pretty hardcore people (I should know because I live with one) and when you're new to skiing or snowboarding, it's easy to feel intimidated and a little out of your depth.
 I'm writing this post to say DON'T feel that way.